Why Do Women, Rich Or Poor Remain In Abusive Relationships?

-COMING THIS SPRING 2013!
+AVAILABLE NOW!
 Having trouble staying afloat each month?
-Do you want financial stability in your life and peace of mind?Recreate yourself and learn how to experience prosperity in your life now inspite of the economy by following these 6 Easy Steps!
+Do you want financial stability in your life and peace of mind?Recreate yourself and learn how to experience prosperity in your life now in spite of the economy by following these 6 Easy Steps!
 Click now for a FREE PREVIEW before you buy.

 ORDER NOW at summer savings prices-- How To Be The Head And Not The Tail!
 (A Christian Manifesto For Making Six Figures).
 Joyce outlines the Christian principles and policies that can help every believer succeed in business.
 She shares how she turned $10.00 in start-up funds into a six-figure income and details how the reader can develop their own business using her plan.

 Joyce In The News

 Click to see a partial list of the numerous periodicals and radio shows